bfemiano/matchbot/README.md

 ### Personality

 Contains the details of the match.
-Currently includes: age, gender, current opinion of you, interests, and personality traits.
-This will be expanded on over time (see roadmap section).
+Currently includes: age, gender, libido, current opinion of you, interests, and personality traits, and conversational history.

 Personalities can be saved to engram files as a .dat and reloaded later.
 When reloaded, the personality will use your conversation history as part of the completion prompt to generate a nice welcome back message.